Juraji/MCAvatar/README.txt

   - GD for php
   - DOMXML

-Folders (with read/write permissions for Apaache and PHP):
+Folders (with read/write permissions for Apache and PHP):
   - A temporary folder for image conversions.
-  - An avatar folder in wich the script will save the finished avatars.
+  - An avatar folder in witch the script will save the finished avatars.

 /* Defining Members ***********************************************************************************/